Horace Rice: Singles (1 title, 3 runner-ups)

+Doubles: (2 titles, 3 runner-ups)

-Mixed doubles: 1 (1 title)
+Mixed doubles: (1 title)

 At the time of winning his last Grand Slam title and his only one mixed doubles title (on 18 August 1923), he was 50 years and 347 days, which is the all-time record for men in tennis history.

 Family

 Rice's brother William Rice, was a violist with J. C. Williamson's orchestra, and husband of leading dancer Minnie Everett.

 All brothers were keen and able sportsmen.